 Access to Computerome is available to everyone interested in Danish Life Sciences and we encourage both academic and industry users to use the facility.

-If you are affiliated with the University of Copenhagen (UCPH), and you need access to Computerome 2.0, please contact UCPH IT.
+If you are affiliated with the University of Copenhagen (UCPH), please contact UCPH IT for the access to Computerome 2.0.

 If you are interested in accessing Computerome 2.0 please find the form that suits your need and send it to firstname.lastname@example.org.